-Many organizations are starting or quickly ramping up their Microsoft Teams adoption.
-After adoption has begun, merger, acquisition, or even regulatory requirements can create a need for Microsoft Teams Tenant consolidation or divestiture.
+Many organizations are reaching a level of maturity with their Microsoft Teams adoption.
+Mergers, acquisitions, divestitures, or even regulatory requirements can create a need for Microsoft Teams tenant consolidation or divestiture.
 While the situation is changing quickly the current state of migration scenarios and tools for Teams migration between Tenants presents a number of challenges.

 Microsoft Teams Architecture